9 FAM 302.12

 9 FAM 302.12-6(B)(2) (U) Your Role

 (U) Your role is very limited in implementing this ground of ineligibility.
-Unless the applicant appears as a hit in the lookout system revealing a finding of ineligibility under INA 212(a)(10)(E), you must assume the applicant does not have an ineligibility on this ground.
+Unless the applicant appears as a hit in the lookout system revealing a finding of ineligibility under INA 212(a)(10)(E), assume the applicant does not have an ineligibility on this ground.

 9 FAM 302.12-6(C) (U) Advisory Opinions